Subscriber only lesson.

 Sign up to this course to view this lesson.

 Critical Path is a project scheduling technique that determines the shortest time that the current project plan can be completed.

 When to use

 Critical path is used when a project is schedule driven.
 In that case the critical path is the prioritization for project tasks.
-A critical path requires that a complete network diagram is developed with all tasks included and that each task has a duration estimate.
-With those two elements of project planning complete, the critical path can then be calculated.
+If critical path tasks are delayed, the project is delayed.

 Critical path is very useful when there are multiple parallel project paths.
 If the project is a sequential waterfall schedule, critical path provides no useful information since every task is critical.
 However, with multiple parallel paths, normally one path will be longer than all of the others – that is the critical path.